 A rule relating to the generation of electromagnetic radiation has been included to avoid, remedy or mitigate problems from this source.
-The Utilities chapters contain rules regarding safety from utility structure from where the highest levels of energy will be created.
-Council wishes to take a precautionary approach with adverse effects from other electromagnetic sources and acknowledges the provisions of s17 of the Act regarding the duty to avoid, remedy or mitigate adverse effects.
+The Utilities chapters contain SEAL OF Triples regarding safety from utility structure from where the highest levels of energy will be created.
+Council wishes to take a precautionary approach with adverse lling on City District Plan effects from other electromagnetic sources and acknowledges the provisions of s17 of the Act regarding the duty to avoid, remedy or mitigate adverse effects.